 The ACES Dissertation Research Fellowship, launched for the 2020-2021 academic year to encourage research on comparative economics supports an emerging scholar in the field with a generous stipend and travel fund as they complete their dissertation.
-The selection committee currently consists of Elizabeth Brainerd (Brandeis University), Georgy Egorov (Northwestern University), Scott Rozelle (Stanford University), and Noam Yuchtman (London School of Economics).
+The current selection committee currently consists of The selection panel consists of Michael Callen (London School of Economics), Filipe Campante (Johns Hopkins University), Vasiliki Fouka (Stanford University), Sara Lowes (University of California, San Diego) and Noam Yuchtman (University of Oxford).
 The call for applications is typically circulated in February, with a submission deadline of April 15.
+Applications are being accepted now for the 2025-2026 ACES Dissertation Research Fellowship; please refer to our Call for Applications for more details and application instructions.

 The Fellowship was launched in 2020 as the Gerard Roland Fellowship to honor and recognize the fundamental contributions of Gerard Roland to the field.
 Fellows receive a stipend, additional research funding, and a tuition scholarship.
 ACES also typically awards research prizes to runners-up.
 A list of fellows and research award winners is below.

-If you would like to help support the Fellowship---and other opportunities for young scholars in comparative economics---consider an annual membership today.
+If you would like to help support the Fellowship---and other opportunities for young scholars in comparative economics---consider an annual membership or donation today.

-Miguel Fajardo-Steinhäuser is a third-year PhD candidate in Economics at the London School of Economics.
+Miguel Fajardo-Steinhäuser is a fifth-year PhD candidate in Economics at the London School of Economics.
 Prior to starting his PhD, Miguel earned his bachelor’s degree in economics at the University of Munich and master’s degree in economics at the London School of Economics, where he also worked as a Pre-Doctoral Fellow for two years.
-His research interests lie at the intersection of development and political economics, with a focus on (post) conflict and authoritarian states.
-His current research explores the conditions under which peace can bring economic benefits, and how humanitarian aid shapes the political views of marginalised groups in authoritarian states.
+His research interests lie at the intersection of development and political economics, with a focus on (post) conflict and fragile states.
+His current research explores the conditions under which peace can bring economic benefits, and how humanitarian aid shapes the political views of marginalised groups in fragile states.”
+If you need it, my website is here https://sites.google.com/view/mfajardo-steinhauser/home, and X username is @MiguelFajardoS.

 Miguel Ortiz - University of California, Berkeley